 The average propensity to consume (APC) measures how much of your disposable income you spend on goods and services.
 In other words, the average propensity to consume represents the ratio of total consumption to disposable income.
 APC can be any number from zero to infinity, where the more disposable income you spend on consumption, the higher your APC value.
 Therefore, low-income households usually have higher APC than high-income households because low-income households pay a larger share of their disposable income on necessities such as food and housing.

-Track your APC to observe your spending habits, and don't forget to check out our other related calculators:
+Track your APC to observe your spending habits, and don't forget to check out other closely related calculators:

 - The marginal propensity to consume calculator;